Birational invariance of the Chow-Witt group of zero-cycles: Milnor-Witt rational correspondences

 \begin{thm} The group $A_0(X,M)$ is a birational invariant of the smooth proper scheme $X$.
 In particular, the Chow-Witt group of zero-cycles $\CHW_0(X)$ is a birational invariant of the smooth proper scheme $X$. \end{thm} \begin{proof} This is an immediate consequence of Corollary \ref{Cor_composition_rational_maps}. \end{proof}

-\begin{ex} According to \cite[§5]{Fasel18bis}, we know that $\CHW_0(\PP^n_k)=\GW(k)$ if $n$ is even, and $\CHW_0(\PP^n_k)=\ZZ$ if $n$ is odd.
+\begin{ex} According to \cite[§5]{Fasel18bis}, we know that $\CHW_0(\PP^n_k)=\GW(k)$ for any natural number $n$.
 In particular, we recover the computations of $\CHW_0(Q_n)$ where $Q_n$ is an $n$-dimensional split quadric (see \cite[Corollary 9.5]{HXZ20}). \end{ex} \begin{ex} If $M$ is $\operatorname{K}^M$ (the Milnor-Witt K-theory), then we recover the fact that the Chow group of zero-cycles $\CH_0(X)$ is a birational invariant of the smooth proper scheme $X$. \end{ex}